geopython/diving-into-pygeoapi/workshop/content/docs/advanced/administration.md

 ## Overview

 pygeoapi provides an administration API (see the pygeoapi [documentation](https://docs.pygeoapi.io/en/latest/admin-api.html) for more information on how to enable, configure and use) in support of managing its configuration.
 The API (not an OGC API) is implementated as a RESTful service to help create, update, replace or delete various elements of pygeoapi configuration.
+A simple read-only UI is implemented as part of the admin API.

 ## User interface

-By design, pygeoapi does not provide a user interface to administer the configuration.
+By design, pygeoapi does not provide a true user interface to administer the configuration.
 Given that the admin API exists, a few options can be considered for developing an admin UI:

 - standalone
     - simple application with no connectivity to the pygeoapi admin API